 Lauren H. Cohen

-Lauren Cohen is an Associate Professor in the Finance area and Marvin Bower Fellow at Harvard Business School, an Associate Editor of the Review of Financial Studies, Management Science, and the Review of Asset Pricing Studies, and a Faculty Research Fellow at the National Bureau of Economic Research.
-Prior to joining HBS, Professor Cohen was an Assistant Professor of Finance at Yale University, in the School of Management, where he was on faculty from 2005-2007.
+Lauren Cohen is a Professor in the Finance area at Harvard Business School, an Editor of Management Science, and a Faculty Research Fellow at the National Bureau of Economic Research.
+He has also served on the editorial boards of the Review of Financial Studies and the Review of Asset Pricing Studies.
+Prior to joining HBS, he was an Assistant Professor of Finance at Yale University, in the School of Management, where he was on the faculty from 2005-2007.

-Professor Cohen received a Ph.D. in finance and an MBA from the University of Chicago in 2005.
-He earned dual undergraduate degrees from the University of Pennsylvania - a B.S.E. from the Wharton School and a B.A. in economics from the College of Arts & Sciences in 2001.
+His award-winning research has been published in the top journals in Finance and Economics.
+It is also frequently described in various media outlets including The Wall Street Journal, The New York Times, The Washington Post, Fortune, and Forbes.
+He is the recipient of a National Science Foundation (NSF) Early Career Development Award for his research agenda on Relationships in Finance.
+Dr. Cohen received a PhD in finance and an MBA from the University of Chicago in 2005.
+He earned dual undergraduate degrees from the University of Pennsylvania - a BSE from the Wharton School and a BA in economics from the College of Arts & Sciences in 2001.
 He serves on the advisory board of Quadriserv, Inc.

 We exploit a novel setting in which the same piece of information affects two sets of firms: one set of firms requires straightforward processing to update prices, while the other set requires more complicated analyses to incorporate the same piece of information into prices.
 We document substantial return predictability from the set of easy-to-analyze firms to their more complicated peers.
 Specifically, a simple portfolio strategy that takes advantage of this straightforward vs. complicated information processing classification yields returns of 118 basis points per month.
 Consistent with processing complexity driving the return relation, we further show that the more complicated the firm, the more pronounced the return predictability.
 In addition, we find that sell-side analysts are subject to these same information processing constraints, as their forecast revisions of easy-to-analyze firms predict their future revisions of more complicated firms.